galasa-dev/cli/README.md

 ## runs submit

 The purpose of `runs submit` is to submit and monitor tests in the Galasa ecosystem.
-Tests can be input from a portfolio or using the same commands as the `runs assemble` command, but not both.
+Tests can be input from a portfolio or using the same commands as the `runs prepare` command, but not both.

 ### Examples